mtds/prometheus_notes/README.md

 - Scalar: a simple numeric floating point value
 - String: a simple string value

+There are four parts to every metric:

+1. Metric_name (e.g. ``varnish_main_client_req``).
+2. One or more labels, which are simply key-value pairs that distinguish each metric with the same name (e.g. namespace="section-b4a199920b24b").
+Each metric will have at least a job label, which corresponds to the scrape ``config`` in the Prometheus config.
+3. The value, which is a float64.
+When querying in the Prometheus console, the value shown is the value for the most recent timestamp collected.
+4. The timestamp, which has millisecond precision.
+The timestamp doesn't appear in the query console, but if you switch to the Graph tab within Prometheus, you can see the values for each timestamp in the chart.

 ### Matchers
 - =, !=, =~, !~
 - Can mix and match